aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

 ---
 layout: default
-title: "Building a Raspberry Pi dashboard display"
+title: "Building a Raspberry Pi dashboard"
-description: "How to make any television into an awesome cycling dashboard"
+description: "How to make any television into an awesome cycling dashboard display"
 # image: "https://s3-eu-west-1.amazonaws.com/cityringen/comparisons/2018-2019/2018-2019-share.png"
 ---

-# Building a Raspberry Pi dashboard display
+# Building a Raspberry Pi dashboard

-Imagine you have a spare television or monitor at work, not being used for anything, and you want to use it to display some websites in tabs, such as information dashboards.
+Imagine you have a spare television or monitor at work or home, not being used for anything, and you want to use it to display some websites in tabs, such as information dashboards.
 You want it to start in fullscreen mode and automatically loop through the tabs.
 Ideally you want this to start up just by turning the television on, and you want it to work independently without the need for a keyboard or mouse attached.
 Anyone should be able to configure which tabs are displayed by updating a document in GitHub.

 Grab your Raspberry Pi, because we're about to build a dashboard display!

 ## You will need

 * A spare television
-* A Raspberry Pi 4 (other models will work but generation 4 is silent, has built-in WiFi and has up to 4K HDMI output)
+* A Raspberry Pi 4 (other models will work but generation 4 is silent, has built-in WiFi and supports 4K HDMI output)
 * A micro-HDMI to HDMI cable
-* A USB to USB C to power the Raspberry Pi from USB output on the television
+* A USB to USB-C cable to power the Raspberry Pi from USB output on the television
 * A keyboard and mouse to set things up initially
 * Possibly: An SD card reader to write a new operating system to SD card